learningequality/kolibri-docs/docs/install/macos.rst

 #.
 Double-click the downloaded ``.dmg`` file.
 #.
 Drag the Kolibri logo inside the **Applications** folder, and wait for the upgrade to finish.
 #.
 Start the Kolibri app from the **Launchpad**.
-#. #.
-Go explore the new and improved Kolibri features!
+#.
+Go explore the new and improved Kolibri features.